Child Protection and Safeguarding in Early Learning

 The Importance of Kindergarten

 As a parent or caregiver, you want the best for your child – and kindergarten is where it all begins!
-So why is kindergarten important?
-It’s not just a year to get your little one out the door for a few hours each day.
+Why is kindergarten important?
+Kindergarten is not just a year to get your little one out the door for a few hours each day.
 The year before school is a huge milestone in a child’s […]

 Reconciliation initiatives at Busy Bees at Cameron Park